Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 **login-popup.html**

 The login-popup appears when the "sign in" button is clicked on.
 The user can now enter his login credentials consisting of an email address and a password.
 By clicking "Login" the ```login()``` function is called in the loginController.
-Otherwise the user can abort the login process by simply pressing the "cancel" button.
+Otherwise the user can abort the login process by simply pressing "cancel".
 Once logged in, a short alert message welcomes the user and he now has full access to the web-application.

 ### Tally List